Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERO TO BALLISTIC (USA)

 This band is actually only one man: Ali Sugerman.
-He does a fairly good job, offering progressive metal, with certain nods to thrash, not miles away from Zero Hour (see the review above).
-The opening "...Bring on the Pain" is a marvellous progressive thrasher, which will keep you fairly entertained within its 8-min, hitting both with force and technicality in almost equal dozes.
+He does a fairly good job offering progressive metal with certain nods to thrash, not miles away from Zero Hour (see the review above).
+The opening "...Bring on the Pain" is a marvelous progressive thrasher which will keep you fairly entertained within its 8-min, hitting both with force and technicality in almost equal dozes.
 "Epiphany in Black" is another masterpiece of technically-minded music, concentrating on the complex side, coming up with some of the most head-spinning riffs one might encounter on the contemporary metal scene.
 "Hope Springs Eternal" is a nice piece mixing slow atmospheric sections with more aggressive ones, ably supported by brilliant technical melodic guitars.
-"Indomitable" is a very eclectic avantgarde number with no ties to thrash metal, but is very enjoyable as well, maybe a bit too long (12-min).
+"Indomitable" is a very eclectic avant-garde number with no ties to thrash metal, but is very enjoyable as well, maybe a bit too long (12-min).
 After that the album loses its edge almost completely, following the example of this "monster", coming with a couple of abstract, "out there" progressive tracks, permeated by brilliant genuine Oriental atmosphere, which even the best Middle Eastern acts could only dream of.
 "Nails in Your Coffin" returns to the thrashy patterns from the beginning, and is a great intense technical song, reminiscent of Mekong Delta even.
 "The Guns Fall Silent" is in the same vein: an aggressive thrashing piece of complex stuff, followed by the fine balladic closing "The Plains of Abaddon".
 Although the middle of this album might stretch the thrash metal fan's nerves a bit with the sudden and lasting exit from the more hard-hitting side of the music spectre, it is by all means a satisfying work of complex metal with enough intense moments to please the hard-boiled audience.

 Idiom Full-length, 2006